 N Gauge Modular layout

-After a year of just exhibiting my existing layouts and mulling over the next one as well as lots of false starts on the next one The plans started coming together for the next layout which will have the project name of Wealden Cement.
+After a year of exhibiting Crawley Yard and Sturminster, mulling over the next layout as well as lots of false starts the plans started coming together for this layout which has been given the name Wealden Cement.

-I’ve been juggling with a number of requirements some of my making and its taken a while to get these into a plan that I think provides the following
+I’d been juggling a number of requirements and it took a while to get these into a plan that provided the following

 • Continuous run for running in and watching trains go by